-- the date you are no longer totally disabled. - the later of July 1 coincident with or next following the date the employees attains: - age 70 for employees who have not elected to retire at the normal retirement date, and receive 12 monthly benefit payments, if they are age 69 when commencing benefit. - age 65 for all other employees and the date the employee received 12 monthly benefit payments, if age 64 when commencing benefit. - the last day of the month in which you retire with a pension or are eligible to retire with a full pension or a full pension equivalent. - the last day of the month in which you die.
+- the date you are no longer totally disabled. - July 1 coincident with or next following the date the employees attains age 65 and the date the employee receives 12 monthly benefit payments, if age 64 when commencing benefit. - the last day of the month in which you retire with a pension or are eligible to retire with a full pension or a full pension equivalent. - the last day of the month in which you die.

-When coverage ends Long-Term Disability coverage will end on July 1 coincident with or next following the date the employee attains:
+When coverage ends Long-Term Disability coverage will end on July 1 coincident with or next following the date you reach age 65.
+Coverage may also end on an earlier date, as specified in General Information.